douglasbouchet/ML_on_blockchain/README.md

 states, aggregate results of workers, decide which worker should be working on learning).
 Every node (worker) of the process will have to send its result to the learning server.

-# Federated learning using smart contract
+# Federated learning using smart contract:

 ## Goals:

 Our goal would be that every person (worker) willing to join the learning process could pick up a "job" - a learning task- from the blockchain.
 As a reward of this task which involves computations, the worker would be rewarded by some